mavi-skai/Pathfinding-Visualizer/README.md

 I decided I would do so by building a visualizer to help me better understand the concepts.
 I hope that  you enjoy playing around with this visualization.

-PS:im going to update maze algorithm in the near future.
+PS:im going to add  maze algorithm in the near future.

 you can access it here: https://maveylencio.github.io/Pathfinding-Visualizer/